pablohdzvizcarra/my-software-developer-career/README.md

 ##### Day 1261 Scoped Values

-Today I watch the Java First, Java Always YouTube video, well Java is doing a great a job with involve the community with this type of videos.
-I learn about the Scoped Values JEP is interesting how Java continue to evolving and I think that Scoped Values is a great tool in concurrency problems I remember my errors with some threads executions and modify variables values with wrong data.
+Today I watch the Java First, Java Always YouTube video, well, Java is doing a great job with involve the community with this type of videos.
+I learn about the Scoped Values JEP is interesting how Java continues to evolve, and I think that Scoped Values is a great tool in concurrency problems I remember my errors with some threads executions and modify variable values with wrong data.

 ##### Day 1258-59-60 CQRS

 These days I have learned about the CQRS Microservice Pattern and build a basic application following a YouTube tutorial.
-I found my focus again I stop to learn Scala for the moment and continue to improve my Java skill, 2023 is the year in which I need to obtain my Java Developer Certification by Oracle, and I need to continue to practice Java.
+I found my focus again I stop learning Scala for the moment and continue to improve my Java skill, 2023 is the year in which I need to obtain my Java Developer Certification by Oracle, and I need to continue to practice Java.

 ##### Day 1256-1257 Mac

-Today I start with the macOS ecosystems, I buy a MacBook Air my first impressions are great, because I can start to install all my Java ecosystem with the terminal using SDK man I spend my time today customize my laptop, and write some basic Java code.
-The M1 apple chip looks like fine, IntelliJ run fast, I hope that this laptop have a great performance and use in my future learnings.
+Today I start with the macOS ecosystem, I buy a MacBook Air my first impressions are great, because I can start to install all my Java ecosystem with the terminal using SDK man I spend my time today customize my laptop, and write some basic Java code.
+The M1 apple chip looks like fine, IntelliJ run fast, I hope that this laptop has a great performance and uses in my future learning.

 ##### Day 1255 Grit

-I continue reading my security book, but I need to say this I hate this book now, is very large, very, very large, I don't want to continue to reading anymore, but I know that all this knowledge acquired with this book is a good thing for my software developer career in this point the Grit is coming.
-I have two options, to finish my book or leave it.
+I continue reading my security book, but I need to say that I hate this book now, it is very large, very, very large, I don't want to continue to read anymore, but I know that all this knowledge acquired with this book is a good thing for my software developer career at this point the Grit is coming.
+I have two options to finish my book or leave it.
 Well, I decide this tomorrow.

 ##### Day 1254 SSH

-Today I read the documentation about SHH and I need to remember how the certificates works, also I notice that I am putting less attention in my work, this is bad because I need to upgrade my skills rather than downgrade them.
+Today I read the documentation about SHH, and I need to remember how the certificates work, also I notice that I am putting less attention on my work, this is bad because I need to upgrade my skills rather than downgrade them.
 I need to focus on my details and remember why is the reason that I am a programmer.

 **Day 1 - 50 HTML - CSS - Javascript**  [here](./day0-50.md)</br>
 **Day 51 - 100 Javascript** [here](./day51-100.md)</br>